tendermint/spec/rust-spec/lightclient/detection/detection.md

 # ***This an unfinished draft.
 Comments are welcome!***

+**TODO:** Peerset definitions and function should go to supervisor.
+Especially replace primary only happens there.

+**TODO:** in an updated verification spec:
+The state of the Lightstore needs to go.
+LatestVerified can keep the name but will ignore state as it will not exist anymore.

+**TODO:** verification spec should be adapted to the second parameter being a lightblock; new version number of function tag;

+**TODO:** We should clarify what is the expectation of VerifyToTarget so if it returns TimeoutError it can be assumed faulty.
+I guess that VerifyToTarget with correct full node should never terminate with TimeoutError.

 # Light Client Attack Detector

 In this specification, we strengthen the light client to be resistant